Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • To be eligible to receive the benefits of the Settlements, you must have: (1) sold a home during the Eligible Date Range; (2) listed the home that was sold on a multiple listing service (“MLS”) anywhere in the United States; and (3) paid a commission to any real estate brokerage in connection with the sale of the home.
 The Eligible Date Ranges can be found below for the Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and Baird & Warner Settlements.

-You do not need to have sold a home using a Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, or Baird & Warner agent to make a claim.
+You did not need to have sold a home using a Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, or Baird & Warner agent to make a claim.

 What Eligible Date Ranges apply to me?